 I wasn’t a great student in high school but I always excelled in English literature.
 I skipped every science and math class I could.
 I loved animals and I would sit up late at night reading old National Geographic magazines.
 I knew that one day I would write and I would travel.

 At the age of seventeen, I accidentally found a martial arts school.
 After a very odd introductory lesson (one in which I fell two times trying to throw a thai kick), I joined.
 I was never the most rebellious kid, never the fastest, or most academic – but I was determined to live a life full of personal adventure, and for me, that started with martial arts.

 By the time I turned 18, I had begun to work and save all of my money for train and travel.
 By 21, I had already backpacked to Europe, the Middle East, and Japan (the last two countries, I traveled completely on my own).
 I was writing and trying my wits as a pre-med major at New York City’s Hunter College.

-Personally, it has been the guidance of my family, and a trust in myself, in fitness, and in martial arts that has taken me to the place I am today.
+Professionally I have had some incredible moments, movements that took me from a writer to an author, from a student to a teacher, from a teacher back to a student.
+Personally it has been the guidance of my family, and a trust in myself, in fitness and in martial arts that has taken me to the place I am today.